 The Government of Canada makes national funding announcements for our Innovation Fund.
 We organize these announcements in collaboration with institutions.
-Public announcements provide institutions with an opportunity to highlight the research and technology development enabled by CFI-funded infrastructure.
+Public announcements provide opportunities to highlight the research and technology development enabled by CFI-funded infrastructure.
 We encourage institutions to work with local and national media after the announcement to promote the benefits and impacts of the funding to Canadians.

+PART 2

-PART 2 HOW TO APPLY
+HOW TO APPLY